The minimum that you would need to use the virtual scoreboard at a basketball game is as follows:-

 Obviously, the more comprehensive and complex the setup, the more costly it gets – but, for instance, new 50” HD (1920*1080 resolution) LED TVs to which a computer can be connected by HDMI cable are now (2015) being advertised for under £500, with 48” ones for under £300.

-As larger screen TV’s come out, people upgrade & get rid of their older, smaller models – there is thus a cheaper second hand market as well.
+As larger and more advanced (4K) TV’s come out, people upgrade & get rid of their older, smaller models – there is thus a cheaper second hand market as well.

 A look at some suitable computers is on the next page Computers